Language

 println!("split_whitespace: {:?}", words);

-// lines: split a multi-line string.
+// lines: split by newline.

 let multiline = "line1\nline2\nline3";